-The Slopera weekend was the last walz for the Almonde street on September 26 and 27, 2020.
-(HAHA) Productions organized a street party with urban nomads and the neighborhood initiatives with installations, performances, an open stage and guided tours.
-Every evening the Almonde Opera was performed, an insight in the modern lifestyle of this city guest house.
-Quarreling, singing and partying, new and old residents, guests, passers-by and a 100% Rotterdam cast brought the street to life.
-With leading actors like John Buijsman, Nastaran Razawi Khorasani, Jan Rot, Jacqueline Blom, Maartje Remmers and Gabby Bakker, reinforced by a choir of Codarts students, residents of Pension Almonde and icons from the Rotterdam underground.
+The Slopera weekend was the last waltz for the Almonde street on September 26 and 27, 2020.
+(HAHA) Productions organised a street party with city nomads and neighbourhood initiatives of installations, performances, an open stage and guided tours.
+Every evening the Almonde Opera was performed, offering insight into the modern lifestyle of this city’s boarding house.
+Quarrelling, singing and partying, the street was brought back to life by a 100% Rotterdam cast, existing of leading actors like John Buijsman, Nastaran Razawi Khorasani, Jan Rot, Jacqueline Blom, Maartje Remmers and Gabby Bakker, reinforced by a choir of Codarts students, old and new residents of Pension Almonde and icons from the Rotterdam underground.

 Location Almondestraat, Rotterdam